chora-io/docs/specs/validator/index.md

 # Overview

-The `validator` module enables a governance framework for validators and delegators.
+The `validator` module enables the registration and management of network validators.

 ## Contents